pycage/shellfish/doc/tutorial/setup.md

  * `require.js` (found in the `dist` subdirectory)
  * `shellfish.pkg` (the file you have built in the previous step)
  * some of the other `.pkg` files if needed
- * and of course an `index.html` as the application's entry point
+ * in case of HTML UI, an `index.html` as the application's entry point (this is the only time you will ever need a `.html` file)

 along with your code.

 These are all static files, so put them on your webserver of choice.
-For the `index.html` file, just use the one you can find in the `gallery/www` subdirectory as a base.
+For the `index.html` file, just use the one you can find in the `gallery/www` subdirectory as a base and customize it to your needs.

 Add another file `main.shui` with this code: